Mother!: Themes

 In an interview, Lawrence stated that the film is an allegory and "depicts the rape and torment of Mother Earth ...
-I represent Mother Earth; Javier, whose character is a poet, represents a form of God, a creator; Michelle Pfeiffer is an Eve to Ed Harris's Adam, there's Cain and Abel and the setting sometimes resembles the Garden of Eden".
+I represent Mother Earth; Javier, whose character is a poet, represents a form of God, a creator; Michelle Pfeiffer is an Eve to Ed Harris's Adam, there's Cain and Abel and the setting sometimes resembles the Garden of Eden."

 Aronofsky said the exclamation mark in the title "reflects the spirit of the film", which ends with "a big exclamation point".
 He discussed the film's unusual choice of not capitalizing the letter 'm' in the title during a Reddit interview, saying: "To find out why there's a lowercase 'm', read the credits and look for the letter that is capitalised.
 Ask yourself what's another name for this character?"
 (In the credits, the characters' names are all shown in lowercase, except for Him.)

-The lighter that appears throughout the film bears the Wendehorn, a runic symbol that represents "the cooperation between nature's eternal laws, working in effect and in accordance with each other."
-One of the film's unexplained elements is the yellow powder that Lawrence's character drinks, which The Daily Beast suggests is a reference to Charlotte Perkins Gilman's short story "The Yellow Wallpaper".

 Production

-Development
+Writing

-After 2014's Noah, Aronofsky began working on a children's film.
+After 2014's Noah, Darren Aronofsky began working on a children's film.
 During that process, he came up with a new idea.
 He ended up writing the screenplay for Mother! in five days, much faster than his usual pace.
 The film uses a dream-logic narrative, of which Aronofsky has noted: "if you try to unscrew it, it kind of falls apart ... it's a psychological freak-out.
 You shouldn't over-explain it."

 Casting

-Jennifer Lawrence was reportedly in talks to join the film by October 2015 and, by January 2016, Javier Bardem was also in talks to star.
-In March, it was announced Kristen Wiig had been cast in the film and, by April, Domhnall Gleeson, Michelle Pfeiffer, Ed Harris, and Brian Gleeson were added to the cast.
+Jennifer Lawrence was reportedly in talks to join the film by October 2015 and by January 2016, Javier Bardem was also in talks to star.
+In March, it was announced Kristen Wiig had been cast in the film and, by April, Domhnall Gleeson, Michelle Pfeiffer, Ed Harris and Brian Gleeson were added to the cast.
+Sebastian Stan auditioned for Domhnall Gleeson's part, but "hyperventilated" during the audition due to a panic attack.
+Lawrence was paid $15 million, Harris $3 million, and Pfeiffer $5 million.

 Filming

-Principal photography began on June 13, 2016, and concluded on August 28, 2016.
+On a production budget of $30 million, principal photography began in Montreal, Québec under the shooting title Day 6 from June to August 2016.
 The cast first rehearsed for three months in a warehouse, during which time Aronofsky was able to "get a sense of movement and camera movement, and learn from that."
 Lawrence was reportedly quite relaxed through rehearsals; Aronofsky said that he "didn't get to know the character until we started shooting, and she showed up."